 Ready to book your stay in Petra?
 I recommend staying at the Petra Marriott, one of the best luxury hotels near Petra Archaeological Park.
 Click here to check availability at Petra Marriott, or check out some other highly rated hotels in Wadi Musa!

 I hope you found this Petra itinerary helpful.
-Are you planning a trip to Jordan?
+Are you planning a trip to the lost city of Petra?
 Comment below with any questions and I’ll do my best to answer them!